 When the Titans took on the Cleveland Browns, he saw a more sophisticated coverage system and he struggled.
 The Browns had a ferocious pass rush, too, and there were times when Mariota made the rookie mistake of holding onto the ball too long, and so he ended up losing two fumbles.

-.
+However, he did catch his breath and eventually throw for two scores, giving the Titans a chance to stay in the game, even though they lost, 28-14.
 The Titans’ defense could have gotten a stop and given Mariota a chance to drive for the tie, but they instead permitted a 50-yard bomb from Johnny Manziel to Travis Benjamin, and that sealed the Titans’ fate.

-.
+Even with all the problems, Mariota went 21 for 37, throwing for 257 yards and those two scores.
+However, he was sacked seven times.
 If Mariota had gotten rid of the ball sooner, some of those sacks would not have happened.
 That’s a key lesson for NFL quarterbacks – knowing when to cut the cord on a play and simply throw the ball away.
 The Titans did benefit when they fumbled, but the officials realized that they should have had a delay of game penalty.
 A Mariota pick at the goal line was wiped away by a defensive penalty.
 He also fumbled a third time, but one of his teammates fell on the ball.
 Overall, the line needs to do a better job protecting Mariota.

 In Week 3, Tennessee returns home to face the Indianapolis Colts, who have enough problems of their own.
 If you watched their losses to Buffalo and the New York Jets in Weeks 1 and 2, you might have a hard time recognizing the team that raced to the AFC Championship last season, falling to the Patriots in the game that sparked the DeflateGate controversy.
 The Bills and the Jets both shut down the Colts’ passing offense.